gamousquesORT/vibe_coding_test3/documents/requirments.md

-write a web application for processing quiz grades read form an csv file. the file contains several columns, I want to work with the following columns:
+write a web application for processing quiz grades read form an csv or excel file. the file contains several columns, I want to work only with the following columns:
-Team the student´s team
+Team
-Student Name (First and Last)
+Student Name
-Student First Name
+First Name
-Student Last Name
+Last Name
 Email Address
 Student ID
 Score - the student score on the test there is a row for each student.

-there are two other columns for each question in the quiz. to identify the question number you must check the prefix of the column name. for example the columns:
-1_Response
+the file contains servarl column wiche theri names are prefixed with a number, for example: 1_Response meaning that that column has on its cells the response for question 1 the app will work with the following columns for each question 1_Response
 1_Score
-identified the answeres and the scores for the first question.

-Sure, here is a **clear and structured prompt** you could use to give these instructions to an assistant or system, whether human or automated:

-I want to convert quiz scores to a new scoring scale.
+I want to convert the quiz scores to a new scoring scale.
 To do this, follow these step-by-step instructions:

 #### 1. Ask the user for the following information:
 - **Original maximum quiz score** (e.g., 15).
 - **New desired maximum score** (e.g., 10).
-- **Value of each question on the original scale** (e.g., 1 if all questions are equally weighted).
+- **Value of each question on the original scale all questions are equally weighted).**

 #### 2. Calculate:
 - **Total number of questions** in the quiz by dividing the original maximum score by the value of each question: